DaniilKimlb/daniilkim/src/pages/about.md

 # About Me

----
-layout: layouts/About.astro
-title: About Me
----

-# About me #

 Hey, my name is Daniil Kim.

 I'm 18 years old, and I work as a Software Engineer at [Jusan](https://jusan.kz/).
 I am from Kazakhstan, the city of Karaganda.
 I speak Russian and English.